Sensitive, funny, and charming. . . a refreshing entry to the sub-genre of cancer lit. —Publishers Weekly

 Arte Italiana, Ovunque Siamo (artwork by Pat Messina Singer)

-Enormous Men, forthcoming in Tahoma Literary Review
+Enormous Men, Tahoma Literary Review

 The Year of the Lice, The Chaos

-Kidnapped, forthcoming in New South Review
+Kidnapped, New South Journal

 Go Back to Where You Came From, Redux